John Martinkus

-John Martinkus is an Australian print and television journalist known for his reporting from conflict zones.
+John Martinkus (9 March 1969 – 14 September 2025) was an Australian print and television journalist known for his reporting from conflict zones.

 He began reporting from Indonesian-occupied East Timor in 1995 and set up base there permanently in 1998.
-His reporting for Associated Press helped sway the international community to send in a UN peacekeeping force in late 1999 after the Indonesian military reacted violently to a UN-held referendum in which 87% of East Timorese voted for Independence.
+His reporting for Associated Press helped sway the international community to send in a UN peacekeeping force in late 1999 after the Indonesian military reacted violently to a UN-held referendum in which 78.5% of East Timorese voted for independence.

-He reported extensively from Papua and Aceh in Indonesia, two provinces which have also had long-running wars for separation from Indonesia.
+He reported extensively from Papua and Aceh in Indonesia, two provinces which have also had long-running wars for independence.

 He also reported from Afghanistan and Iraq.
-In October 2004, he was kidnapped outside his hotel in Baghdad by Sunni Insurgents who released him 24 hours later after using the internet to verify his status as a journalist.
+In October 2004, he was kidnapped outside his hotel in Baghdad by Sunni insurgents who released him 24 hours later after using Google to verify his status as a journalist.

 In 2011, Martinkus was commissioned to travel to Afghanistan as the Official Australian War Cinematographer for the Australian War Memorial.

-Martinkus lives in Hobart, Tasmania.
+Martinkus lived in Melbourne, Victoria.
 He previously taught in the School of Journalism, Media and Communications at the University of Tasmania.

+Martinkus died in Melbourne on 14 September 2025.